Tech boosts European shares on Nokia, Infineon results

 Upbeat results by heavyweights such as Norwegian oil & gas group Statoil and Germany's largest lender Deutsche Bank also boosted the broader market.

-They more than outweighed a 6.8 percent drop in Swiss engineering group ABB, which posted an unexpected fall in first-quarter profit due to weak power system orders, while Swedish hygiene and paper products maker SCA fell 2.2 percent after earnings rose slightly less than expected.
+They more than outweighed disappointing figures from Swiss engineering group ABB, which posted an unexpected fall in first-quarter profit due to weak power system orders, and from Swedish hygiene and paper products maker SCA, whose earnings rose slightly less than expected.

 He highlighted a symmetrical triangle on the index, a pattern formed by two converging lines which connect a series of sequentially lower peaks and higher troughs.
 Once the price breaches one of these lines, a sharp movement often follows.